Author Ruth Doan MacDouigall; books you'll read again and again

 Years ago Don built a Shaker-style stepstool with a long handle for carrying the stool from room to room or hanging it up.
 In lieu of Walter’s implement, I’m thinking of taking the stepstool with me when I go shopping.

 P.S.
 Many thanks for your Moxie comments last week.
-I forgot to mention that when I wrote about Moxie I was wearing a present from my sister, a Moxie T-shirt, bright orange to match the Moxie label.
+I forgot to mention that when I wrote about Moxie I was wearing a present from my sister, a Moxie T-shirt, bright orange to match.

 © 2019 by Ruth Doan MacDougall; all rights reserved